← All insights

 Is AI automation cheaper than hiring a new employee?

-For repetitive, pattern-based work, yes.
+For admin and process-heavy work, yes.
 A typical automation build costs £5,000–£15,000 in the first year and £600–£2,400/year after that.
 A new hire at £25,000 salary actually costs £35,000–£41,000 per year once you include Employer's NI, pension, recruitment, training, and management time.
-Over three years, automation is significantly cheaper for admin-type work.
+Over three years, automation is significantly cheaper for work that follows predictable patterns.

 Will AI automation replace my employees?